Suntory Tominooka Winery サントリー登美の丘ワイナリー

 An internationally-renowned winery thriving on mineral-rich Mt.
 Fuji soil

 Mt.
-Fuji looms large over Suntory Tomi no Oka Winery.
-The winery's tasting room boasts spectacular views of the mountain, and the local terroir is an area renowned for the high quality of its produce.
-Visit Suntory Tomi no Oka Winery to sample wines of distinction; it was the first Japanese winery to win a gold medal at France's Les Citadelles du Vin in 2003.
+Fuji looms large over Suntory Tominooka Winery.
+The winery's tasting room boasts spectacular views of the mountain, and the area is renowned for the high quality of its produce.
+Visit Suntory Tominooka Winery to sample wines of distinction; it was the first Japanese winery to win a gold medal at France's Les Citadelles du Vin in 2003.

-The Tomi Farm was originally set up by a Railroad Councilor called Shinsuke Koyama in 1909
+Tomi Farm was originally set up by a railroad councilor called Shinsuke Koyama in 1909

 Winemaking in Japan can be traced back to 1874